-In this study, we propose GaussPSO to solve data clustering problems.
-Six public recognizable UCI data sets are used to investigate the performance in experiments.
-The minimum intra-cluster distances as a metric search robustly clusters data centers in N-dimensional Euclidean space.
-Experimental results show that GaussPSO reaches a minimal error rate and possessed the fastest convergence, and yields the highest stability of results.
+The novel method GaussPSO is introduced to solve the data clustering problems.
+This study used the six public recognizable UCI data sets to investigate the performance through our experiments.
+We uses minimum intra-cluster distances as a metric to search robustly data cluster centers in N-dimensional Euclidean space.
+The experimental results demonstrate that our proposed clustering algorithm reaches a minimal error rate and are possessed of the fastest convergence and the highest stabilities of results.